pavangit346/Serverless-Architecture/README.md

    - Solution
    -
 - Created two ec2 instances with tag manually - tag:Auto-Start and tag:Auto-Stop
+      i-0bbc126416ea8fff8 -- Q1-Auto-Start-Inst-Pavan
+      i-09c798b90bc6b8e0c -- Q2-Auto-Stop-Inst-Pavan
-Verfied that instances are running
+- Verfied that instances are running
+- At IAM, created a role, and attached AmazonEc2FullAccess
+     -  Lambda_IAM_EC2_Full_Access : IAM Role
-At IAM, created a role, and attached AmazonEc2FullAccess Created a Lambda Function with Python 3.x and attached the IAM role that was created for the Lambda function.
+- Created a Lambda Function with Python 3.x and attached the IAM role that was created for the Lambda function.
-Wrote te code using boto3 module, and https://boto3.amazonaws.com/v1/documentation Deployed the Code on the Lambda function and configured the test configuration.
+- Wrote te code using boto3 module, and https://boto3.amazonaws.com/v1/documentation
+- Deployed the Code on the Lambda function and configured the test configuration.
-Manually tested the function and run.
+- Manually tested the function and run.
-Lambda function execution went successful-
+- Lambda function execution went successful-
-Resultant, The function is stopping the ec2 instance with tag Auto-Stop and starting the instances with tag Auto-Start Added all Artifacts to the repository.
+- Resultant, The function is stopping the ec2 instance with tag Auto-Stop and starting the instances with tag Auto-Start
+- Added all Artifacts to the repository.